uclab-potsdam/scienceforukraine/public/pages/support.md

 **Funding programmes**

+*   29.08.2022.
+University of Bologna offers support for Ukrainian PhD students, post-docs, researchers and professors, refugees in Ukraine or holders of a permanent residence permit in Ukraine [https://www.unibo.it/en/university/who-we-are/the-university-of-bologna-for-peace-1/supporting-graduate-students-and-researchers-affected-by-the-Ukrainian-war](https://www.unibo.it/en/university/who-we-are/the-university-of-bologna-for-peace-1/supporting-graduate-students-and-researchers-affected-by-the-Ukrainian-war)
-*   Ministry of University and Research.
-Established MUR fund to help Ukrainian students and researchers:
+*   Ministry of University and Research established MUR fund to help Ukrainian students and researchers:
     [https://www.mur.gov.it/it/news/domenica-27022022/istituito-fondo-mur-aiutare-studenti-e-ricercatori-ucraini](https://www.mur.gov.it/it/news/domenica-27022022/istituito-fondo-mur-aiutare-studenti-e-ricercatori-ucraini)
 *   Jean Monnet Fellowships in the Social Sciences and Humanities for post-doctoral researchers affected by the war in Ukraine
     [https://www.eui.eu/apply?id=jean-monnet-fellowships-ukraine](https://www.eui.eu/apply?id=jean-monnet-fellowships-ukraine)